 From 1964 until 1970 the hoboes riding the Boston & Maine knew… “Go to the backdoor of 191 Water St. in Exeter, NH….
 The “Colored Man” there will feed you.”

-Postscript: Virginia, my mother, put the extra shaving kit and soap in the restroom for the hoboes.
+Postscript: Virginia, my mother, kept an extra shaving kit and soap in the restroom for the hoboes.